bjanik/21sh/README.md

 ### Echo
           echo [-n] [args]
           Display on standard output the arguments.
-If n option is not set, display a final newline.
+If n option is not set, display an additional  newline.

 ## Expansion
 #### Environment variables :
           if FOO=bar
-          Not single-quoted "$FOO" expands to "bar"
+          If not single-quoted, "$FOO" expands to "bar"

 #### Exit status:
-          "$?" expands to the last command exit status
+          If not single-quoted, "$?" expands to the last command exit status

 #### Process ID: